zaphosting/docs/docs/killingfloor2-firststeps-connect.md

 ## Obtain server details

 You will require all the relevant information necessary to connect to your server.
-The information about your server can be found in the dashboard of your game server administration.
+The information about your server can be found on the dashboard of your game server's web interface panel.
 Important information includes the following:

 - IP address and port
 - Server name

-With the important information mentioned above, you should be able to locate your server and ensure that you connect to the correct server.
+Using the information mentioned above, you should be able to locate your server and ensure that you connect to the correct server.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/ijcHQaQWPKDe5XH/preview)